-Communities all around the greater Sacramento area are putting on fun runs, carnivals, parades, fireworks and more activities and events for Independence Day.
-Use this list as your complete guide to planning a fun, celebratory holiday in Sacramento.
+Communities all around the greater Sacramento area are putting on fun runs, carnivals, parades, fireworks, and more activities and events for Independence Day.
+Here's how to plan a fun, celebratory Independence Day in Sacramento.

 The Salute to Red, White, and Blue event is more than just parades and fireworks.
 Although the event does kick off with a bike and stroller parade, you'll also find food trucks, local vendors, live entertainment, and the famous pie-eating contest, with the night ending in a fireworks show.
 The festivities run between 4 p.m. and 10 p.m.
 Admission is free but there is a $10 parking fee.

 AddressCal Expo, Sacramento, CA 95815, USA